deroproject/derohe/Readme.md

 19. Pruning chain/history for immense scalibility[while still secured using merkle proofs].

-20. Example disk  requirements of 1 billion accounts ( assumming it does not want to keep history of transactions, but keeps proofs to prove that the node is in sync with all other nodes)
+20. Example disk  requirements of 1 billion accounts ( assuming it does not want to keep history of transactions, but keeps proofs to prove that the node is in sync with all other nodes)

     ```
     Requirement of 1 account = 66 bytes
-    Assumming storage overhead per account of 128 bytes ( constant )
+    Assuming storage overhead per account of 128 bytes ( constant )
     Total requirements = (66 + 128)GB ~ 200GB
     Assuming we are off by factor of 4 = 800GB
     ```